Gricci95RR/Google_takeout_organizer/README.md

-## ⚙️ Configuration & Parameter Setup
+## ⚙️ Step 2: Configuration & Parameter Setup

 Before running the script, you need to tell it where your files are located.
 Open the script (`google_takeout_organizer.py`) in any text editor or IDE and locate the `  START CONFIGURATION  ` block.